 Anti-corruption-related trainings are conducted annually.
-During the Reporting Period, all the Directors have received online anti-corruption training and have spent approximately 1 hour by a Zoom meeting.
+During the Reporting Period, all of the employees and the Directors have received anti-corruption training and have spent approximately 1 hour studying the relevant materials.
 The awareness of the anti-corruption of the Group has been enhanced.